Multi-Sentence Grounding for Long-term Instructional Video

 Results

-We compare our best model with existing state-of-the-art approaches, to present a strong, yet simple baseline on video-text alignment for future research.
-As shown in the table, on the challenging HT-Step task, that aims to ground unordered procedural steps in videos, our model achieves 46.7% R@1, leading to an absolute improvement of 9.3%, over the existing state-of-the-art (37.4%) achieved by VINA; On HTM-Align, which aligns narrations in the video, our method exceeds sota model by 3.4%; On CrossTask, where we need to align video frames and task-specific steps without finetuning, our method outperforms existing state-of-the-art approach by 4.7%, demonstrating our model learns stronger joint video-text representation.
+We compare our best model with existing state-of-the-art approaches on three public benchmarks for multi-sentence grounding tasks.
+As shown in the table, on the challenging HT-Step task, that aims to ground unordered procedural steps in videos, our model achieves 46.4% R@1, leading to an absolute improvement of 9.0%, over the existing state-of-the-art (37.4%) achieved by VINA.
+On HTM-Align, which aligns narrations in the video, our method exceeds the SOTA model by 5.1%.
+On CrossTask, where we need to align video frames and task-specific steps without finetuning, our method outperforms existing the state-of-the-art approach by 1.9%, demonstrating the effectiveness of the proposed pipeline for downstream grounding tasks.

 Acknowledgements